Petit Verdot: Peru

 In Peru, Petit Verdot vines are grown in the southern Ica Region.
 The desert weather from Ica allows producers to make 100% varietal Petit Verdot wines.
 Tacama winery produces one of its high end wines, "Don Manuel", with 100% Petit Verdot grapes.

 Portugal

 In Portugal it is sometime cultivated in Alentejo with great results due to this region's specific climatic conditions.

 United States

 The profusion of Meritage Bordeaux blends has seen considerable interest in the variety in California, where there was 360 ha in 2003.
 The more consistent, warmer climate is a big help in reliably ripening the grape, and producers are starting to experiment with single varietals.
-It is also planted in Arizona, Colorado, Oregon, Texas, Michigan, Virginia, Maryland, Missouri, North Carolina, New Jersey, Pennsylvania, Long Island, New York, New Mexico, and Washington.
+It is also planted in Arizona, Colorado, Oregon, Texas, Michigan, Virginia, Ohio, Maryland, Missouri, North Carolina, New Jersey, Pennsylvania, New York, New Mexico, and Washington.

 In addition to the countries above, Petit Verdot is used as 'seasoning' in Bordeaux-style blends in British Columbia, New Zealand, South Africa and Spain.